crazyyy/slushano/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 = Is it compatible with Visual Composer and other editors ? =

 Visual composer, adds some style tags into your header and/or footer, however they simply print the code and don't use the wordpress `wp_add_inline_style` hook.
-This means, we cannot easily capture that csa code and therefore it's left out of all the merging by Fast Velocity Minify.
+This means, we cannot easily capture that css code and therefore it's left out of all the merging by Fast Velocity Minify.
 You may have all else merged and minified correctly, however if that generated visual composer css code is important, those styles might be overwritten by the merged file, or that code can also overwrite the rules inside the css generated file.
 If you experience some styles missing, this could be the cause... but try the ignore list first.